upenn-libraries/Catalog-Indexing/README.md

 2. A Rails app for managing the building and maintenance of those indexes
 3. Sidekiq workers that manage the different indexing jobs enqueued by the Rails app

+## Managing Solr configuration in deployed environments

+### Configset changes

+Our GitLab deployment pipelines push changes to the configset included here to the SolrCloud via the Zookeeper CLI.
+In order for changes to take effect in any collections using the configset, a RELOAD must be issued.
+This can be most easily accomplished through the Solr admin UI ("Collections" -> your collection -> "Reload" button), but can also be done via [an API call](https://solr.apache.org/guide/solr/latest/deployment-guide/collection-management.html#reload).

+### Collection Alias changes

+Our full index processing creates a new Solr collection on each run.
+This allows the collections to be swapped in sync with front-end changes or as needs otherwise dictate.

+The `staging` Find environment uses the `catalog-staging` collection alias, and the `production` Find environment uses the `catalog-production` collection alias.
+To change the destination collection for these aliases, use the Solr admin UI ("Collections" -> "Create alias") and overwrite the existing alias with the new destination collection.
+The change will be immediate.

+When swapping alias destinations, don't forget that you may also want to make a corresponding change your Webhook and Ad Hoc indexing collection targets in the applications `Settings` UI.

 ## Development

 > Caveat: The vagrant development environment has only been tested in the local environments our developers currently have.
 This currently includes Linux, Intel-based Macs and M1 Macs.